zodb/zodbshootout/doc/index.rst

   This option is especially interesting on PyPy or when comparing the pure-Python implementation of BTrees to the C implementation.

+* ``-r`` (``--repetitions``) determines how many iterations of the test suite will be compared together to find the best time.
+Higher values can reduce jitter.
+Higher values are especially useful on platforms that have a warmup period (like PyPy's JIT).
+The default is 3.

 .. command-output:: zodbshootout --help

 You should write a configuration file that models your intended